410 Gone

 Course description

-Based at our Golden Lane site, youll have access to the full range of industrial machines used in the making process such as the skiving machine as well as the different types of sewing machines used for stitching leather.
-Youll learn how to click (cut your leather by hand) and how to prepare and fit the many components involved such as the linings, insoles, stiffeners and heel coverings.
+Based at the LCF East Bank campus, you will have access to the full range of industrial machines used in the making process such as the skiving machine as well as the different types of sewing machines used for stitching leather.
+You will learn how to click (cut your leather by hand) and how to prepare and fit the many components involved such as the linings, insoles, stiffeners and heel coverings.

 You will start the course with an introduction to footwear pattern cutting, including foot anatomy, size fitting systems and last measurements using a range of contemporary lasts, before moving on to making your first shoe.